Fundamental Quality Bound on Optical Quantum Communication: Bosonic Continuous-Variable Systems

 where \( \mathcal{S}_G := \mathcal{S} \cap \mathcal{G}\) denotes the set states that are separable and Gaussian. \begin{remark} Note that both the set of Gaussian states \(\mathcal{G}\) \cite[Lemma 1 in Appendix A]{Lami_2018_2} and the separable set are closed w.r.t.\ the trace norm topology; hence, \( \mathcal{S}_G \) is trace-norm closed as the intersection of two closed sets.
 Moreover, the cones generated by both sets are known to be weak\(^\star\)-closed (see \cite[Lemma 34]{Lami_2023} for the Gaussian case).
 Since \(\mathrm{cone}(\mathcal{S}_G) = \mathrm{cone}(\mathcal{S}) \cap \mathrm{cone}(\mathcal{G})\), the cone generated by \( \mathcal{S}_G\) is weak\(^\star\)-closed as well.
 By Lemma~\ref{Lem:Reverse_REE_Properties}, the Gaussian relative entropy of entanglement is a lower-semicontinuous entanglement monotone and the infimum is always attained.
 However, note also that the set of Gaussian states is \emph{not} convex in general. \end{remark}

 However, a common issue with these Gaussian measures is that they typically lose their operational interpretation and are not known to coincide with their regular counterparts, except in special cases~\cite{Giedke_2003,Akbari_2015}.
 However, the reverse relative entropy of entanglement is an exception to this rule.
-Specifically, we show below that the regular and Gaussian reverse relative entropy of entanglement coincide on a Gaussian input.
-This is particularly noteworthy, as it is believed that the standard relative entropy of entanglement does \emph{not} have this property.
+Specifically, we show below that the regular and Gaussian reverse relative entropy of entanglement coincide for Gaussian inputs.
+This is a particularly noteworthy property, as it is believed that the standard relative entropy of entanglement does \emph{not} have this property.

-\begin{lemma} Let \(\mathcal{H}_{AB} = \mathcal{H}_A \otimes \mathcal{H}_B\) denote the Hilbert space of a bosonic \((N_A + N_B)\)-mode CV system, and let \(\mathcal{S}\) and \(\mathcal{G}\) denote the set of separable and Gaussian quantum states on \( \mathcal{H}_{AB}\), respectively.
+\begin{lemma} Let \(\mathcal{H}_{AB} = \mathcal{H}_A \otimes \mathcal{H}_B\) denote the Hilbert space of a bosonic \((m_A + m_B)\)-mode CV system, and let \(\mathcal{S}\) and \(\mathcal{G}\) denote the set of separable and Gaussian quantum states on \( \mathcal{H}_{AB}\), respectively.
 Using the definitions introduced above, for any \(\rho_G \in \mathcal{G} \), we have the equality

 where \( \mathcal{S}_G := \mathcal{S} \cap \mathcal{G}\) denotes the set of states that are both separable and Gaussian. \end{lemma}